Convergence of Fast Policy Iteration in Markov Games and Robust MDPs: Introduction

 Although basic algorithms, like value and policy iteration, adapt readily from MDPs to MGs and RMDPs, developing more efficient algorithms has been challenging.
 The efforts to adapt efficient optimistic policy iteration~(OPI) algorithms, such as modified or fitted policy iteration, have been difficult.
 Many natural OPI algorithms proposed for MGs and RMDPs cycle among suboptimal policies, alternatively improving the minimization or maximization sides of the saddle point equilibrium.
 The lack of convergence is often counter-intuitive and has led to several incorrect convergence proofs in the literature~\cite{Condon1993,Perolat2016,Filar1991}.
 The overarching reason is that OPI in MG and RMDPs do not monotonically improve the policy and its value function as in MDPs.

 We make two main contributions in this paper.
-First, we show that a fast OPI method proposed in~\citet{Filar1991} can terminate with an arbitrarily suboptimal policy.
-This result confirms a suspicion, expressed in~\citet{Perolat2016}, that there is a gap in the proof of the algorithm's correctness.
+First, we show that a fast OPI method proposed in~\citet{Filar1991} can terminate with an arbitrarily suboptimal policy. \citet{Perolat2016} first identified a gap in the proof of correctness in \citet{Filar1991} but hypothesized the algorithm works nevertheless.
+In contrast, we show that the algorithm is inherently suboptimal.

 Second, we propose and analyze \emph{Residual Conditioned Policy Iteration}~(RCPI).
 RCPI is a new, simple approximate policy iteration algorithm for solving MGs and RMDPs that is guaranteed to converge to optimal policies.
 It builds on earlier efficient OPI algorithms~\cite{Filar1991,Perolat2016,Ho2021,Winnicki2023} and combines them with an adaptive correction step.
 Our theoretical analysis shows that RCPI matches the worst-case computational complexity of value iteration.
 Our numerical results show that on a wide range of problems, RCPI outperforms other convergent algorithms by several orders of magnitude, even in moderately sized problems.